Hormuz Island: A Guide To Iran’s Rainbow Island

 - The language spoken in Hormuz is a dialect of Farsi, though it is similar enough you’ll be able to get the gist if you understand some Farsi.

 - The Iranian Rial is used here just like everywhere in Iran.
-At the time of visit in April 2019, the exchange rate was fluctuating between 120,000-140,000 IRR to $1 USD.
-I’ve included prices in dollars in parentheses.
+The currency is extremely unstable, hence why I’ve given prices in dollars instead.
+At the time of my last visit (November 2022) the exchange rate was hovering around 360,000 IRR to $1 USD.

 - There are no ATMs on Hormuz.
 Plan to carry cash.
 There also are not any exchange desks either.